Qqwy/NoMoreOversleeps/README.md

 # NoMoreOversleeps #

 NoMoreOversleeps is a very simple JavaFX application which is designed to help you adapt to a new polyphasic sleeping schedule.

-This application was created only for my own use and is largely a work in progress, so the implementation is currently very crude and makes lots of assumptions (e.g. if you don't own a Pavlok you can't even use the application right now).
-In the future it would be nice to turn this into a general-purpose tool to help people adapt to and track their sleeping schedules.
+It was originally created only for my own use, so some parts of the software are a little crude, but I'm slowly working on improving it to make it more suitable for use by others.
+Hopefully you can find it helpful for your own polyphasic adaptations.

 ### Features ###

+NoMoreOversleeps consists of two parts - an automated background monitor and a manual remote control.
+The automated part will try to wake you back up if it thinks you are asleep when you shouldn't be.
+The manual portion offers the ability for a third party to monitor you remotely, so that they can do the same.
+In this way, you have the advantage of both a computer and a human (or more than one) being able to monitor you, which will hopefully allow you to avoid any unwanted oversleeps.

+Most parts of the program are configurable, with the number of customization options being slowly expanded.
+The software goes with a modular approach, allowing both the automated tracking system and the selection of wake-up actions to be tailored to your needs as desired.

-#### Activity tracking ####
+#### Automated monitoring ####

-After setting up your sleep schedule in the configuration file, NoMoreOversleeps monitors activity of input devices on your computer (currently supporting keyboard, mouse and
-Xbox360-compatible controllers) and will try to get your attention every 10 seconds if it fails to detect activity in any of those devices within a 5 minute interval.
-This is useful in case you fall asleep at the wrong time or fail to wake up on time.
+To determine if you are asleep when you shouldn't be, NoMoreOversleeps takes a look at your sleeping schedule and compares it with the system clock.
+If it is currently a time when you should be awake, NoMoreOversleeps monitors the activity of input devices on your computer (currently supporting keyboard, mouse and Xbox360-compatible controllers) and will try to get your attention every X seconds if it fails to detect activity in any of those devices within a Y minute interval.
+The number of seconds, the detection interval and the method used to get your attention can be customized as desired.

-Supported attention methods are as follows:

-* Send vibrate (on first warning) and then shock (on subsequent warnings) to a Pavlok
-* Play a noise of your choice out of computer speakers/headphones

-In the event you are deliberately going to be away from your computer for a certain amount of time, e.g. you're going shopping or going to work, you can pause the activity detection feature of NoMoreOversleeps for a choosable length of time.
+In the event you are deliberately going to be away from your computer for a certain amount of time, e.g. you're going shopping or going to work, you can pause the activity detection feature of NoMoreOversleeps for a choosable length of time between 5 minutes and 12 hours.
 This will prevent NoMoreOversleeps from trying to get your attention.
+When pausing the automated monitoring system, you are required to input the reason for the pause.

-The pause function is also automatically activated at the start of each sleep block, lasting for the duration of that block, in order to avoid a scenario where you go to sleep on time but get woken up mid-nap because you forgot to pause the activity tracking.
+The pause function is also automatically activated during each of your sleep blocks in order to avoid a scenario where you go to sleep on time but get woken up mid-nap because you forgot to pause the activity tracking.

-#### Audio warning of upcoming sleep block ####

-An audio warning of your choice will be played out of computer speakers/headphones 5 minutes before each sleep block so that you remember to go to sleep on time.
+An action of your choice can also be automatically performed X minutes before each sleep block starts so that you remember to go to sleep on time.

-#### Web frontend ####
+#### Manual monitoring ####

-NoMoreOversleeps features a port-forwardable password-protected web UI with a live webcam feed, along with buttons to get your attention in various ways:
+NoMoreOversleeps features a port-forwardable password-protected web UI which displays what part of your sleep schedule you are currently in, along with a live webcam feed.
+This allows people to remotely monitoring you, and to see whether or not you are at your computer, along with how awake you are, if you're nodding off in front of your screen, etc.

-* Send beep/vibrate/shock to a Pavlok
+In the event that the people who are monitoring you think that you're asleep at the wrong time, they can perform any of the actions you have configured to try and wake you up.

+#### Configurable actions ####

+The following actions can currently be configured for use with both automated and manual monitoring:

+* **Noise/Sound playback**: configure any number of sounds of your choice
+* **Pavlok**: Beep, vibrate or shock
-* Call your phone numbers using Twilio
+* **Twilio**: Call a phone number (e.g. your mobile)
-* Play a noise out of computer speakers/headphones
-* Turn Philips Hue smart light bulbs on and off
+* **Philips Hue smart light bulbs**: Turn the light bulbs on or off

-This gives people the ability attempt to wake you up via whatever means they feel is necessary if you appear to be oversleeping.
+In the future the list of supported actions will hopefully be expanded.

 ### Best usage ###